 Once our team had the poses dialed in, our artists then built the monument to life-sized scale preparing it to be handed off for camera choreography.

 Since the monument had been built first, the animation process was one of discovery, finding the most interesting camera moves possible.
 Over 200 camera moves were created and cut down to just 27 shots in the animatic.
 These shots told the story perfectly and were composed to allow room for the titles.

 Our look development process explored different types of marble, various lighting scenarios and different times of day.

 The typography was designed to be classic and elegant to evoke the spirit of Greco Roman Sculpture.

 Every shot is scrutinized for imperfections as well as refining the depth for stereo.

-Marvel’s main direction was: “If the first Avengers film could be described as ‘sunrise’, the sequel can be described as ‘night is falling’”.
-Taking that direction, the team put together several frames with a darker tone than the original film.
+Marvel Studios’ main direction was: “If the first Avengers film could be described as ‘sunrise’, the sequel can be described as ‘night is falling’”.
+Taking that direction, our team put together several frames with a darker tone than the original film.

-Perception wishes to thank Joss Whedon, Kevin Feige, Louis D’Esposito, Victoria Alonso, Jeremy Latcham, Jennifer Bergman, and the entire creative team at Marvel Studios for letting us play a role in this film.
-For more on Perception’s groundbreaking work for Avengers: Age of Ultron, check out this behind-the-scenes feature story by fxguide.
+Our team at Perception wishes to thank Joss Whedon, Kevin Feige, Louis D’Esposito, Victoria Alonso, Jeremy Latcham, Jennifer Bergman, and the entire creative team at Marvel Studios for letting us play a role in this film.